Microwave Tomographic Imaging of Cerebrovascular Accidents by Using High-Performance Computing: Numerical results

-Figure~\ref{fig:scalinginverse} shows that we can generate an image with a total computing time of less than $2$ minutes ($94$ seconds) using $4096$ cores of Curie.
-These preliminary results are very encouraging as we are already able to achieve a satisfactory reconstruction time in the perspective of using such an imaging technique for monitoring.
+Nevertheless, Figure~\ref{fig:scalinginverse} shows that we can generate an image with a total computing time of less than $2$ minutes ($94$ seconds) using $4096$ cores.
+These preliminary results are very encouraging as they show that we are able to achieve a satisfactory reconstruction time in the perspective of using such an imaging technique for monitoring.
 This allows clinicians to obtain almost instantaneous images 24/7 or on demand.
-Although the reconstructed images do not feature the complex heterogeneities of the brain, which is in accordance with what we expect from microwave imaging methods, they allow the characterization of the stroke and its monitoring.
+Although the reconstructed images do not feature the complex heterogeneities of the brain, which is in accordance with what we expect from microwave imaging methods, they allow the characterization of the stroke and its monitoring, at least on synthetic data.